baetyl/baetyl-docs-en/docs/guides/Message-synchronize-with-iothub-through-remote-module.md

 ![MQTT.fx successfully subscribe the topic t1](../images/guides/remote/mqttfx-sub-t1-success.png)

-### Establish a Connection between MQTTBOX and the Local Hub Module
+### Establish a Connection between MQTTBox and the Local Hub Module

 As described in `Step 3`, the Local Hub Module and Remote Module also loaded when Baetyl started.
 More detailed contents are shown below.